CSPI-QE/ocp-ci-docs/docs/Onboarding/Kickoff_Guide.md

 ## Discuss Private vs Public

-**OpenShift CI runs upstream, this means any artifact, log, error, console output, ..etc will be maid public.**
+### 1. Run tests directly on test cluster: OpenShift CI runs upstream, this means any artifact, log, error, console output, ..etc will be made public.

 With this in mind you need to discuss what is right for the scenario being tested.